From: Eddie Chumney

 deal passed with the Palestinians lashing out at Israel for

 breaking yet another deadline.
-Israeli security services have
+Israeli security services

 information that two Palestinian militant cells may be planning